kristopolous/2019-november-novel/readme.md

 Hopes and dreams can have a crippling effect.
 The more I expect from something, the less I can take action on it.
 The less I expect, the better I do.
 But the lack of expectations can't be merely theatrical - I have to genuinely believe nothing is going to happen for things to happen.
 Imagination only moves when we commit to dismissing reality.
 That's a required act to permit a new reality to be imagined, believed in, and acted upon.
 Only through a sincere commitment to fiction can the future be made.

-You can fake things for others but only when you fake things for yourself as well do things truly change.
+I can fake things for others but only when you fake things for yourself as well do things truly change.

 It's November 1st, 2019, nearly 4 years into a startup that arguably never really started up.
 This would be ok if we were a bunch of 22 year olds, on our first go, and that modifier after 4 was "months" but instead I am 37 and have been doing this for 20 years.

-Can you do well, pay all your bills, have a decent savings growing, and still be a complete an utter failure at life?
+Can someone do well, pay all their bills, have a decent savings growing, and still be a complete an utter failure at life?

 In a way, I wanted something, I worked hard for it, but I didn't really know what it was.
 Amorphous words like "success" unmanifested by material reality don't really mean much.